gerfalcon/gerfalcon/README.md

 ### 👨‍🏫  Knowledge sharing
 #### 🎓 University
 I am giving lectures on Android programming and wireless technologies as a teaching assistant while also taking part in lab courses as a demonstrator.
-I am also actively working on the curriculum and organisation of the first Flutter class in Hungary. 🇭🇺 (We had 3 semester with more than 3x120 students)
+I am also actively working on the **curriculum and organisation of the first Flutter uni class in Hungary.** 🇭🇺  (We had 3 semester with more than 3x120 students)

 #### 🗣️ Meetups & Seminars
 - [Say Hi to Flutter 3 - 05/2022](https://www.youtube.com/watch?v=cqMJhWSlEAw&t=3s&ab_channel=HWSW)